jose56wonton/nyt_article/README.md

 The purpose of this project was to work on my positioning skills.
 As you can see I was able to use fixed, absolute, relative, and static positioning along with a couple of floating items.

-This project is part of [TheOdinProject's](http://www.theodinproject.com) Rails track.
+This project is part of [TheOdinProject's](http://www.theodinproject.com) HTML/CSS track.
 The project itself can be seen [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/positioning-and-floating-elements?ref=lnav)!